Foreword

 comment continues until the end of the line.
 For comments that extend beyond a

-single line, you’ll need to include --
+single line, you’ll need to include -- on each line, like this:

 -- So we're doing something complicated here, long enough that we need